katholt/reddog-nf/README.md

     - at least half the disk i/o by removing reference column in each
 * Chunked reads for SNP aligments and matrix aggregation
     - avoid consuming very large amounts of memory for large datasets
-* Replace excessive use of list, dict, set comprehensions with more digestible for loops
-    - see `calculate_replicon_statisitics.py` for the main offender
 * Probably can remove mapped flag check in `get_reads_mapped.awk`
     - was previously passing unfiltered bam
 * For `get_snp_sites.awk`, check that the input ref and alt allele can be the same (i.e. not use of '.')